What are the relationships between Department Liaison, Co-Liaison, Technical Contact and Primary User?

 What is a Technical Contact?

-A technical contact is a computer support person, designated by the Department Liaison, as a person who will assist with the installation of software for a department.
+A technical contact is an individual that is part of the Computer support unit designated by the Department Liaison.
+The Technical contact assists with the installation of software within a department.
 The technical contact will be given access to the downloads, installation files, and instructions as necessary.

 What type of licensing am I eligible for?